Germany: Public transport workers launch nationwide strike – DW – 02/02/2024

 The strike at Hamburg Airport comes after security staff at German airports across the country stopped working on Thursday.
 In addition to Hamburg, Frankfurt, Bremen, Berlin, Leipzig, Cologne/Bonn and other cities were impacted, disrupting travel for over 200,000 passengers.

-Yesterday's airport strike, however, did not impact Munich and Nuremberg airports.
+Yesterday's airport strike, however, did not impact Munich and Nuremberg airports in southern Germany.
 Security employees there are in the public sector, and adhere to a different union contract than other airports.

 wd/rt (Reuters, dpa)